-The PA Sunshine Program together with the Department of Environmental Protection (DEP) Grant Center is nearing completion of payments to the completed Photovoltaic and Solar Thermal Projects which had been awaiting payment since last year.
-Due to the provision of the final \$7.25 million in funds from the Commonwealth Financing Authority (CFA), the Sunshine Program together with the Grant Center on January 28, 2013, began processing over 500 approved and completed projects for payment.
-Over \$3 million in payments have been processed since that time.
-The Grant Center and the Sunshine Program are currently working on the last 40 payments from the initial 500.
-Once paid, the current available balance for projects yet to be completed will be approximately \$3.5 million.
-The Sunshine Program currently has over 130 approved rebate reservations totaling \$1.1 million in the system which must produce a completed system by June 1, 2013, to be guaranteed payment.
-The PA Sunshine Program staff received and processed the first completed project under the new one step, first-come first-served process the week of March 11, 2013.
+The current available balance for projects yet is approximately \$3.4 million.
+The Sunshine Program currently has over 104 approved rebate reservations totaling \$916,686 in the system which must produce a completed system by June 1, 2013, to be guaranteed payment.
 Interest in the program is up and staff expects a busy summer processing rebate applications and making payments.
 The PA Sunshine Program will close, upon the exhaustion of the final \$7.25 million in funds before or by December 31, 2013, whichever occurs first.